This post will show you how to crack a walnut quickly and easily to get two unbroken halves for crafts and other DIY projects.

 - Flat Surface: Find a stable and clean hard surface to work on, such as a countertop or table.
 Use a cutting board to protect the surface if needed.

-- Containers: Have a few re-useable containers, mason jars, or bowls ready to collect and separate the cracked shells and walnut pieces, as shown in the photograph and video below.
-This will help keep your workspace tidy and make separating the nut meat or kernel from the shells easier for eating and crafting.
-(After we are finished cracking the walnuts, my family likes to clean and chop the walnut kernels and mix them into cookies and our gluten-free crisp recipe for added flavor–yum!)
+- Containers: Have a few reusable containers, mason jars, or bowls ready to collect and separate the cracked shells and walnut pieces, as shown in the photograph and video below.
+This will help keep your workspace tidy and make it easier to separate the nut meat or kernel from the shells for eating and crafting.
+(After we are finished cracking the walnuts, my family likes to clean and chop the walnut kernels and mix them into cookies and our gluten-free fruit crisp recipe for added flavor–yum!)

 - Gather tools and materials and put them in your workspace.